thetrucy/ftp-clamd/README.md

 # Secure FTP via Clamscan

 A Python-based FTP client with integrated ClamAV anti-virus scanning.
-This tool ensures that all files are scanned for viruses by a ClamAV agent before they are uploaded to the FTP server, providing an extra layer of security for your file transfers.
+This tool ensures that all files are scanned for viruses by a ClamAV agent before they are uploaded to the FTP server.

 It consists of two main components:

+  * `my_ftp.py`: A custom FTP library, built from the ground up using Python's socket module, that handles the core protocol commands and data transfers.
   * `ftp_client.py`: An interactive command-line FTP client.
   * `clamav_agent.py`: A server agent that receives files from the FTP client, scans them using ClamAV, and reports the result.
-  * `my_ftp.py`: A manual library that can function nearly same as standard FTP library.

 -----